 One of these is a very deliberate act and the other is less so.
 Being able to step back from the information we receive, break it down into it component parts; where it originated from, its tone, it's desired results etc, will help us to manage our reactions to it so as not to become overwhelmed or swept away by it.

 The behavioural metacognitive analysis of the framing

 I will go deeper and add some content on metacognition and behavioural metacognitive analysis and training in the future.
-But for now, we will understand it as the process of “thinking about thinking.”
-The process of thinking about what we are thinking, how we are thinking and deconstructing whether it is “true” or biased in some way.
-It goes much deeper but for now this should suffice.
+But for now, we will understand it as the process of "thinking about thinking."
+The method of thinking about what we are thinking, how we are feeling and deconstructing whether it is "true" or biased in some way.
+It goes much deeper, but for now, this should suffice.

 But also, the metacognitive process can be a way of protecting ourselves because we can question our own thinking around the words, our processing of them and question our own analysis and emotional impact those words may be having.
 Which again can give us some insight into the motive behind them.

 So how can we do this?